tuhindas56/top-rock-paper-scissors/README.md

 # top-rockpaperscissors

 A simple Rock Paper Scissors project for The Odin Project.

-- 17/02/24: Added game logic
-- 03/03/24: Built the UI

 Insights gained from this project: